syncfusion-content/winui-docs/winui/Calendar/Getting-Started.md

 ![WinUI Calendar Application](Getting-Started_images/winui-calendar-application.png)

-N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendar-examples/tree/main/Samples/GettingStarted)
+N> Download demo application from [GitHub](https://github.com/SyncfusionExamples/syncfusion-winui-tools-calendar-examples/tree/main/Samples/GettingStarted).

 ## Select a date

 You can change the selected date interactively by clicking on the specific date or you can select programmatically by using [SelectedDate](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectedDate) property.
 By default, `SelectedDate` property value is `null` and  `Calendar` control allows you to select single date at a time.

-If you want to restrict date selection or select multiple dates, set [`SelectionMode`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectionMode) property value from below values.
+If you want to restrict date selection or select multiple dates, set [`SelectionMode`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendar.html#Syncfusion_UI_Xaml_Calendar_SfCalendar_SelectionMode) property value from the following values:

 * **None** - Prevents from selecting a date.
 * **Single** - Allows to select a single date.